junxit/us-congress-code/title-29/chapter-4b/sec-49.md

 ## Notes

-### Amendment of Section

-Pub.
-L. 113–128, title III, § 301, title V, § 506, July 22, 2014, 128 Stat.
-1624, 1703, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], this section is amended by inserting “service” before “offices”.
-See 2014 Amendment note below.

 ### Amendments

 2014—Pub.
 L. 113–128 inserted “service” before “offices”.
 1982—Pub.
 L. 97–300 substituted “the United States Employment Service shall be established and maintained within the Department of Labor” for “there is created in the Department of Labor a bureau to be known as the United States Employment Service”.

 ### Effective Date of 2014 Amendment

 Amendment by Pub.
-L. 113–128 effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+L. 113–128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as an Effective Date note under section 3101 of this title.

 ### Effective Date of 1982 Amendment